moov-io/terms-dictionary/README.md

 - **point-of-sale (POS)**<a id="point-of-sale"></a>: The specific time and place where a retail transaction is completed.

+- **positive pay**<a id="positive-pay"></a>: A fraud-prevention system often used by enterprises to match checks presented for payment against a list of issued checks kept by the company.

 - **prepaid card**<a id="prepaid-card"></a>: A payment card that is not linked to a bank account, where the cardholder can only spend up to the amount that has been pre-deposited onto the card.
 Prepaid cards are often reloadable.

 - **primary account number (PAN)**<a id="pan"></a>: Numerical code, up to 16 digits, uniquely identifying a credit cardholder’s account, created when the account is opened.
 The first six numbers identify the card network, the next set of digits signifies the cardholder, and the remaining digits are used for security purposes.
 A primary account number starts with the [bank identification number (BIN)](#bin).